chncwang/N3LDG/README.md

 You can get CMake from https://cmake.org/install/

+Prerequisition 3:
+&ensp;&ensp;&ensp;&ensp;***cuda 8***

+You can get cuda 8 from https://developer.nvidia.com/cuda-80-ga2-download-archive

-If have any problems, please mason.zms@gmail.com
+If have any problems, please send an email to mason.zms@gmail.com

 Examples:
 ====